BioDivInc/Useful-functions-for-Exploratory-Data-Analysis-/README.md

 ```
 ## 4. Summary of statistical tests to find a fitting correlation coefficient
 Especially with high-dimensional datasets, we'd like to know how features correlate with each other.
 However, for a proper statistical evaluation, conditions must be met.
-The fourth function focusus on the output of useful information about the dataset (e.g., length, duplicate count, shapiro-wilk test statistics, AUC, ...) to check for normality and offer insights to decide which correlation coefficient (i.e., pearson, spearman, kendall) to apply.
+The fourth function focuses on the output of useful information about the dataset (e.g., length, duplicate count, shapiro-wilk test statistics, AUC, ...) to check for normality and offer insights to decide which correlation coefficient (i.e., pearson, spearman, kendall) to apply.
 For that purpose, visual evaluations can help to support the decision whether or not the data follows a normal distribution.
 Next to density histograms and pp-plots, the function also includes a suggestion method for a good fitting coefficient, based on hard-coded conditions, which can be, of course, changed.
 The suggested classification gets pickled and can later on be used to process these informations.
 ```python
 def correlation_summary(dataset, ncols:int, batch_size_per_feature:int, dpi:int, key:str):